Angular Checkbox: How to Use Checkbox in Angular 13

-HTML checkboxes are used to let a user select one or more options for a limited number of choices.
-In HTML, the <input type=”checkbox”> defines a checkbox.
+The angular checkbox is a regular checkbox that can be seen as a square box ticked (checked) when activated.
+HTML checkboxes let a user select one or more options for a limited number of choices.
+The <input type=”checkbox”> defines a checkbox in HTML.

-Step 1: Install Angular 13 project
+Step 1: Install the Angular project

-Now, create a brand new angular project using the following command.
+Create a brand new angular project using the following command.

 ng new ang

-Now, go inside the folder and open the project in Visual Studio Code.
+Go inside the folder and open the project in Visual Studio Code.

-Okay, the next step is to import FormsModule and ReactiveFormsModule inside the app.module.ts file.
+The next step is to import FormsModule and ReactiveFormsModule inside the app.module.ts file.

 // app.module.ts